MissaouiFatma/EpilepSya/README.md

 # EpilepSya
-This is your destined application to provide you with instant EEG analyse for meical assistance and epilepsy crises prediction
+This is your destined application to provide you with instant EEG analyse for medical assistance and epilepsy crises prediction